-Calculation Variables Used in 2011 Economic Impact Study Estimate Source Estimate of non-housing expenditures for "all consumer units" in the New York Metropolitan Statistical Area (MSA) 0.74 2009-10 Consumer Expenditure Survey, Bureau of Labor Statistics, U.S. Dept. of Labor (Table 21-Northeast MSAs) Estimate of in-state expenditures for employees and students 0.75 2007 Economic Census, U.S. Census Bureau Estimate of the percentage of state residents who rent 0.34 2010 American Community Survey, U.S. Census Bureau Estimate of the state-wide median monthly rent \$1,114 2010 American Community Survey, U.S. Census Bureau Estimate of annual in-state spending on non-housing items by non-local, full-time employees \$2,435 Equals 5% of disposable income of non-local, full-time employees Estimate of average annual college-related expenditures by full-time students \$2,200 Montclair State Financial Aid Office (as reported in the 2010-11 Common Data Set) Estimate of average annual college- related expenditures by part-time students \$870 Equals 36% of estimated expenditures for full-time students based on FT versus PT credit loads.
-Coefficient for estimating jobs attributable to expenditures 0.0000278 2003 Bureau of Economic Analysis, U.S. Dept. of Commerce via American Assoc. of Universities Multiplier 2.0 Conservative figure used by Rutgers and other regional universities in their economic impact studies
+Calculation Variables Used in 2012 Economic Impact Study Estimate Source Estimate of non-housing expenditures by "all consumer units" in the New York Metropolitan Statistical Area (MSA) 0.73 2011 Consumer Expenditure Survey, Bureau of Labor Statistics, U.S. Dept. of Labor (Table 21 - Northeast MSAs) Estimate of in-state expenditures by employees and students 0.75 2007 Economic Census, U.S. Census Bureau Estimate of the percentage of state residents who rent 0.35 2011 American Community Survey, U.S. Census Bureau Estimate of the state's median monthly rent \$1,135 2011 American Community Survey, U.S. Census Bureau Estimate of in-state spending on non-housing items by non-local, full-time employees \$2,298 Equals 5% of disposable income of non-local, full-time employees Estimate of average annual college-related expenditures by full-time students \$2,400 Montclair State Financial Aid Office (as reported in the 2010-11 Common Data Set) Estimate of average annual college-related expenditures by part-time students \$888 Equals 37% of estimated expenditures for full-time students based on FT versus PT credit loads Coefficient for estimating jobs attributable to expenditures 0.0000278 2003 Bureau of Economic Analysis, U.S. Dept. of Commerce via American Assoc. of Universities Multiplier 2.0 Conservative figure used by Rutgers and other regional universities in their economic impact studies

-Members, Board of Trustees 2011-2012
+Members, Board of Trustees 2012-2013

-Mr. Ralph A. LaRossa.
-Chair
+Mr. Ralph A. LaRossa, Chair

-President and Chief Operating Officer PSF&G
+President and Chief Operating Officer PSE&G